Best Multi-Currency Account in Malaysia

 Maybank Master Foreign Currency account

-Open a Maybank foreign currency account to hold any of 16 different currencies, and earn interest on any eligible balances.
-There are no monthly charges for this account, but there is a fee which applies whenever you need to transact - the equivalent of 4 USD.
-This account doesn’t have a chequebook or linked card, so if more intended for longer term savings - you can only withdraw funds through a telegraphic transfer or by withdrawing to your linked Maybank MYR account.
+Open a Maybank foreign currency account to hold 16 different currencies and earn interest on eligible balances.
+There are no monthly charges for this account, but a fee applies whenever you need to transact - the equivalent of 4 USD.
+This account doesn’t have a chequebook or linked card and is more intended for longer-term savings - you can only withdraw funds through a telegraphic transfer, bank drafts, or conversion to a Ringgit account.

-Fees: Transaction fee 4 USD or currency equivalent; minimum balance requirements apply to open the account and earn interest
+Fees: Transaction fee 4 USD or currency equivalent; minimum 1000 USD is required to open the account and earn interest

 Currency conversion: 16 currencies available; exchange rate markups may apply when exchanging currencies